SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Applejack opened the door to Pinkie's bedroom.
 "Pinkie, are you here?"

-Pinkie appeared in from of Applejack.
+Pinkie appeared in front of Applejack.
 "Yes, I am."

 Applejack didn't react, and asked, "Who am I?"